AdvancedPhotonSource/cohere/docs/source/experiment_space.rst

 - The experiment should be set up with "conf" subdirectory containing configuration files.
 There are scripts that create the initial experiment space.
 - The script "beamline_preprocess.py" creates "prep_data.tif" file in "preprocessed_data" subdirectory.
 This is a file ready to be formatted.
 - The script "standard_preprocess.py" reads the "preprocessed_data.tif" file, formats it, and saves the result in the "phasing_data" subdirectory as "data.tif" file.
 This file is ready for reconstruction.
-- "run_reconstruction.py" script reads "data.tif" file and runs phasing.
+- The "run_reconstruction.py" script reads "data.tif" file and runs phasing.
 The results are stored in the "results_phasing" subdirectory in "image.npy" file, along with "support.npy, and "coherence.npy" if partial coherence feature is configured.
 - The "beamline_visualization.py" script loads the arrays from "results_phasing" directory, processes the image and saves it in the results_viz directory.

 | After running all the scripts the experiment will have the following files: